griestopf/Fusee.Tutorial/Tutorial05/README.md

 ![Example Tree] (_images/SceneHierarchy.png)

 The orange object is the one-and-only `SceneContainer` root instance.
-The yellow squares are `SceneNodeContainer` objects (*nodes*) and the green circles are different derivations of `SceneComponentContainer` instances (*components*).
+The yellow squares are `SceneNodeContainer` objects (*nodes*) and the green rounded squares are different derivations of `SceneComponentContainer` instances (*components*).

 The numbers are the order in which a traversal will visit each node and component.